joewadcan/intro_to_code_site/README.md

 - 28% = Assignments show applied knowledge.
 4 assignments, grade values vary.
 - **100% = Participation + Quizzes + Assignments**

+Instead of grading, I can also provide a certificate of completion if the student attends 6 of the 7 classes.

 ## Testimonials

 Over the 5 years I've been teaching this class, I'm proud to have heard it's made an impact on people's careers.
 Here's a few choice messages I've been sent by folks who've taken my course in the past: